 9 Things to Include in Your Departure Directions

 Departure Directions is our term for your written guidelines—determined by your values, beliefs and priorities—for how you wish to be cared for and remembered after you die.
 This free tool provides a template from which you can build your Departure Directions.
 The nine headings will ensure that you consider all aspects of your after-death care, including sharing the news of your death, roles for your loved ones to make it meaningful for them, expenses and logistics and more.

-Download this free tool by adding it to your cart and checking out.
+Download this free tool by clicking the link below.
 You will not be asked for any payment details.
 By providing your email address, you are consenting to subscribing to Willow’s newsletter and to receive 2-3 emails/month with insights about life and death, more free resources, and news about upcoming events and offerings.
 Downloads will be sent you by email.
 Enjoy!